Conductive materials

 Release checklist

-Mechanical checkPeel/pull result, failure mode, and sample count.Confirms whether the bond survives the required handling or load case.
+Mechanical checkPeel/pull result, failure mode, and sample count.Confirms whether the bond survives the specified handling or load case.

 Cross-sectionNugget width, penetration into each layer, splash, and bonded interface.Confirms whether the weld mode matches the electrical and mechanical target.